gregra81/FullStackFest-2016-Notes/Front-End/9-sept/CSP-in-JavaScript.md

 # CSP in JavaScript by Vincenzo Chianese

 ### CSP: Communicating Sequential Processes
-> All the concepts are abailable on Front or Back
+> All the concepts are available on Front or Back

 ##### Problem: Sharing the memory
   - Non determinism
-  - Rece conditions
+  - Race conditions
   - Deadlocks

   So...